-- 107. Concerning particularly offences stipulated in Paragraph 1 of Article 3 of the Optional Protocol, the organic Law N° 7/2004 of 25 April 2004 on the Code governing judiciary organization, administration and competence as it was amended and completed to date, in its Article 90 stipulates that the High court of the Republic is competent to rule on charges preferred against any person, including foreigners, found on the Rwandan territory, who will have committed abroad, trans-border qualified crimes, including particularly drug trafficking, human trafficking and child trafficking, in particular, slavery, as well as other related crimes. - c) When the victim is a citizen of the State Party; - 108.
-According to Article 8 of the Penal Code, an offence perpetrated by Rwandan or against a Rwandan citizen is assumed to have been committed on the Rwandan territory.
-Therefore, when the victim is Rwandan citizen regardless of where the crime is committed, the Rwandan criminal law may be applied. - e) The suspected offender of the offence is present on his/her territory and does not extradite towards another State Party with the reason that the offence was committed by one of its nationals.
-In this case, to indicate if a request for extradition is necessary before the State Party establishes its competence. - 109.
-According to the Constitution in its Article 25, al. 3, and the Penal Code, in its Article 16 stipulate that no Rwandan citizen shall be extradited32.
+Therefore, when the victim is Rwandan citizen regardless of where the crime is committed, the Rwandan criminal law may be applied.

+- d.
+The suspected offender of the offence is present on his/her territory and does not extradite towards another State Party with the reason that the offence was committed by one of its nationals.
+In this case, to indicate if a request for extradition is necessary before the State Party establishes its competence - 141.
+According to the Constitution in its Article 25, al. 3, and the Penal Code, in its Article 16 stipulate that no Rwandan citizen shall be extradited.
 The request for extradition before or after the establishment of competence does not matter.
-Indeed, Rwanda established its competence to prosecute, judge and punish offences committed by its citizens both within the country and abroad (Article 8 of the PC). - 9.
-To indicate, if necessary, other provisions in force at the national level, in particular legislative, legal and administrative measures that governs the penal competence of the State Party: - 110.
-Anyone who is on the territory of the Republic of Rwanda and becomes an accomplice to a crime or an offence committed abroad, shall be prosecuted and judged by Rwandan jurisdictions if the act is punishable both by the foreign Law and the
+Indeed, Rwanda established its competence to prosecute, judge and punish offences committed by its citizens both within the country and abroad (Article 8 of the PC). - 2.
+To indicate, if necessary, other provisions in force at the national level, in particular legislative, legal and administrative measures that governs the penal competence of the State Party: - 142.
+Anyone who is on the territory of the Republic of Rwanda and becomes an accomplice to a crime or an offence committed abroad, shall be prosecuted and judged by Rwandan jurisdictions if the act is punishable both by the foreign Law and the Rwandan law, in the event the act constituting a crime or offence was subjected to a definite decision of a foreign jurisdiction (Art.
+12 of the Penal Code). - 143.
+According to Article 17 of the Penal Code, a foreign sentence can, at the request by the Public Prosecution or by the victim of the offence, be recognized in Rwanda, if the sentence renders civil judgments whose execution must be prosecuted on the Rwandan territory. - 144.
+Repressive jurisdictions hear punishable offences by the Rwandan legislation committed by any person even if he/she is outside the Rwandan territory and that he/she was not interrogated by the Public Prosecution or Criminal investigation department (Article 146 of the Organic Law n° 07/2004 on judicial organization, administration and competences as it was amended and completed to date).